vitalets/playwright-bdd/docs/writing-steps/playwright-style.md

 ## Fixtures
 To use [custom fixtures](https://playwright.dev/docs/test-fixtures#with-fixtures) in step definitions:

-1. Import test as base from `playwright-bdd` and extend it with fixtures.
-Example of `fixtures.ts`:
+1. Import test as base from `playwright-bdd` and extend it with fixtures:
     ```ts
+    // fixtures.ts
     // Note: import base from playwright-bdd, not from @playwright/test!
     import { test as base } from 'playwright-bdd';